sitraka-/decolonial-futures/design-as-cosmological-expression.md

     - From these discussions, a series of key ideas emerged like:<br><br>
     - Designing for the Moon is not just about infrastructure—it’s about shaping entirely new ways of living.
 The built environment, policies, and governance structures don’t just determine survival; they actively shape social relationships, rhythms of life, and cultural values.
 On the Moon, everything is extreme—gravity, resources, isolation—which means that every design decision has consequences beyond function.<br><br>

 For example, the way time is structured can reshape daily life.
-Instead of Earth’s standard 8-hour work-rest cycles, a lunar society could be structured around different hour blocks, balancing community contributions with self-determined time. <br><br>
+Instead of Earth’s standard 8-hour work-rest cycles, a lunar society could be structured around different hour blocks<br><br>

-Health and safety policies also take on a new role.
-If survival depends on mutual aid, could an obligation to provide assistance—enshrined in treaties like the Outer Space Treaty—extend beyond emergencies to include resource sharing, like calories or radiation shielding?
+Health and safety policies could take on a new role.
+If survival depends on mutual aid, could an obligation to provide assistance—which is the terms used in treaties like the Outer Space Treaty—extend beyond emergencies to include resource sharing, like calories or radiation shielding?
 Could architecture itself embed these principles, where handrails, airlocks, or shared oxygen systems aren’t just practical necessities, but enforcers of interdependence?<br><br>
   </aside>
 </section>